Generic Name: urea (ue-REE-a)

 - Talk with your doctor before you use any other medicines or cleansers on your skin.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using urea suspension while you are pregnant.
-It is not known if urea suspension is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use urea suspension, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of urea suspension: